geik/portfolio2/03-development.md

 Now I have gained more awareness on the variety of opinions, cultures, norms and values.
 To overcome these differences, I have improved my debating skills.
 On the other hand I became more couragous and deliberately triggered discussions on controversial ideas.
 I have learned to witness interaction on a purely abstract level, in order to create richer experiences.
 This enables me to design interactions, which convey the design's values.
+(Interaction Design)

 ###### Courses